 Think it might be time to boost your leadership skills and grow as a leader?
-If so, you are not alone.
+If so, you’re not alone.

-Professional development is notably important to younger workers, but it is also important to employees of all generations.
+Professional development is notably important to younger workers, but it’s also important to employees of all generations.

 We also know that it’s not easy to create space in your daily routine for learning, especially these days.
 And some managers may be hesitant to support investing time and resources in development right now, though research has found important reasons to invest in leadership development, even in a recession.

-So, if you need help convincing your boss to invest in your development and career, here are 5 things you can say to encourage them to support you with leadership training.
+So, if you need help convincing your boss to invest in you and your career, here are 5 things you can say to encourage them to support you and your future with leadership training.

-5 Things to Say to Convince Your Boss to Invest in Your Development
+5 Things to Say to Convince Your Boss to Pay for Your Training

 1. “I’m doing a good job in my current role.
-Now is the perfect time to prepare for what’s next.”
+Now is the perfect time to help me prepare for what’s next.”

-People can always benefit from intensive leadership development work, but it’s especially important in certain situations.
-One key time to provide someone with training is when they are a high performer, eyeing the next step, and on track for a promotion.
+People can always benefit from development, but it’s especially valuable to invest in leadership development training in certain situations.
+One key time to provide someone with access to training is when they’re a high performer, eyeing the next step, and on track for a promotion.

-If you know that you are considered to possess high potential, are about to take on additional responsibilities, or are in line for a new role or different assignment, now is the time to prepare.
+If you know that you are considered to be a “high potential,” are about to take on additional responsibilities, or are in line for a new role or different assignment, now is the time to prepare.